yapo-chile/-Legacy-Commons-frontend-docs/docs/stack/microservices/podium/README.md

 Dashboard |    |    | pending

 ## Next Steps

-To complete the transition from blocket to podium, we need a seed project than allow us build microfrontend easier and faster, so we are now building it, first as a client-side project, and after as a server-side, why? we have now a similar project [altiro-seed](https://github.mpi-internal.com/Yapo/altiro-seed) designed for create [microsites](/yapo/frontend-docs/stack/microsites), and it should be easier to adapt.
+To complete the transition from blocket to podium, we need a seed project that will allow us to build microfrontend easier and faster, so we are now building it, first as a client-side project, and after as a server-side, why? we have now a similar project [altiro-seed](https://github.mpi-internal.com/Yapo/altiro-seed) designed for create [microsites](/yapo/frontend-docs/stack/microsites), and it should be easier to adapt.

 first approach (in progress): [https://github.mpi-internal.com/Yapo/podium-podlet-header](https://github.mpi-internal.com/Yapo/podium-podlet-header)